debajyotidasgupta/Machine-Learning/assignment/naive_bayes/README.md

 - For more help regarding the arguments <br>
 `python3 main.py --help`

-# For giving the input outlier threshhold
+# For giving the input outlier threshold
 - If the number of outliers in a data is more than threshold then the data will be dropped<br>

 - Using the default threshold<br>